data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-fundamental-data-logistics-requirements.md

 ## Related patterns

-All  patterns related to data integration, logistics, ETL/ELT/LETS, and other kinds of automated data movement and interpretation.
+All  patterns related to data integration, logistics, data logistics/ELT/LETS, and other kinds of automated data movement and interpretation.